gajojr/gpt-steroid/README.md

 3. Navigate to the cloned repository
 4. Create an OpenAI API key with a paid account
 5. Navigate to server directory, create a `.env` file and set `OPENAI_API_KEY=YOUR_API_KEY`, where `YOUR_API_KEY` is the value of the API key from OpenAI
+6. Navigate to server directory, create a `.env` file and set `REACT_APP_SERVER_URL`=http://localhost:8000
-6. Run `npm install` in frontend and server to install dependencies
+7. Run `npm install` in frontend and server to install dependencies
-7. Run `npm run dev` from root to start the application
+8. Run `npm run dev` from root to start the application

 ## Additional Features (in progress)